Skip to main content

 Prospective candidates are encouraged to visit:

-• the Department of Local Government, Sport and Cultural Industries website for detailed information on becoming a candidate and running your election campaign
+• the Department of Local Government, Industry Regulation and Safety’s website for detailed information on becoming a candidate and running an election campaign

-• the Western Australian Electoral Commission website for information on making your nomination and required forms and the election process.
+• the Western Australian Electoral Commission's website for information on making your nomination and required forms and the election process.

 Candidates must not use the Town’s logo or Council crest in their campaign.